MetaGG2/NoShake/about.md

 # NoShake

-Disables shake for all levels similar to `Enable LDM` in the default settings
+Disables shake for all levels similar to `Enable LDM` in the default settings.

 ### DISCLAIMER